pollen-robotics/reachy-legacy/doc/readme.md

 * the basic ones for a general presentation can be found [here](./notebook).
 * the specific ones with which are more applications oriented can be found [here](../applications)

+## Safety First

+Using a Reachy is not complex but at first it is easy to get confused.
+Most of the times it is not a big deal but some of the incorrect uses may easily damage it.
+There are a few pitfalls to avoid that, that can really help you at the beginning.

+We strongly recommend you to have a look at the [safety first notebook](Safety-first.ipynb) to make sure everything goes well with your robot.
+By following these simple rules, you will be able to have your robot running without problem.

 ## FAQ & Troubleshooting